top of page

 Activity 2 - write it

 As we introduce letters, it is important to focus on the correct formation as it will help with legibility and speed later on.
 It is much easier to teach the correct formation from the start than to try to undo incorrect letter formation later on.
-When children start school, their hands may not be ready to begin writing with a pencil so the letter formation activities included in Summer Camp are done through play.
+When children start school, their hands may not be ready to begin writing with a pencil so the letter formation activities included in Summer Camp are done through play rather than with a pencil.
 The activities introduce the correct letter formation and also help to develop the pre-writing skills required to hold a pencil.

 Activity 3 - letters through play

 The third activity is designed to support pre-reading and pre-writing skills.
-The activities will focus on phase one phonics, and lays the foundations for Phases 2-4 which are taught in Reception.
+The activities focus on phase one phonics and lay the foundations for Phases 2-4 which are taught in Reception.
 If your child can hear letter sounds, blend them together and sound words out accurately they will be well placed to make a good start in reading and writing.

 All of the activities are available on the website or the app.
 On the app, you can mark when you have done an activity so you can keep track and see easily find ones you haven't tried.
 You can work through the activities at your own pace.